joefearnley/forcast/README.md

-# weather-forcast
+# Forcast
-What the forcast today, bro?
+What the weather forecast today, bro?